-On November 12, 2021, the Company entered into a settlement agreement ("Settlement Agreement") with REGENXBIO to resolve all existing disputes between the parties.
-In accordance with the Settlement Agreement, the Company agreed to pay REGENXBIO a total of \$30.0 million, payable as follows: (1) \$20.0 million paid in November 2021 after execution of the Settlement Agreement, (2) \$5.0 million on the first anniversary of the effective date of the Settlement Agreement, and (3) \$5.0 million upon the earlier of (i) the third anniversary of the effective date of the Settlement Agreement, agreement.
-Under the Settlement Agreement's terms, the prior license agreement between the parties is not reinstituted, and any future license agreement would need to be negotiated separately and require consideration in addition to the consideration set forth in the Settlement Agreement.
-The accounting for the Settlement Agreement resulted in a \$6.7 million non-cash gain on settlement with licensor in the statements of cash flows during the year ended December 31, 2021.
+On November 12, 2021, the Company entered into a settlement agreement ("Settlement Agreement") with the Company's prior licensor REGENXBIO Inc. ("REGENXBIO") to resolve all existing disputes between the parties.
+In accordance with the Settlement Agreement, the Company agreed to pay REGENXBIO a total of \$30.0 million, payable as follows: (1) \$20.0 million paid in November 2021 after execution of the Settlement Agreement, (2) \$5.0 million on the first anniversary of the effective date of the Settlement Agreement (paid in November 2022), and (3) \$5.0 million upon the earlier of (i) the third anniversary of the effective date of the Settlement or (ii) the closing of a Strategic Transaction, as defined in the Settlement Agreement.

-As of December 31, 2022 and 2021, the Company recorded the payables due to REGENXBIO in the consolidated balance sheets based on the present value of the remaining payments due to REGENXBIO under the Settlement Agreement using an interest rate of 9.6%.
-The current portion of the payable due in November 2022 was nil and \$4.6 million as of December 31, 2022 and 2021, respectively and the long-term portion due in November 2024 was \$4.2 million and \$3.8 million as of December 31, 2022 and 2021, respectively.
-As of December 31, 2021, the Company recorded \$5.0 million of restricted cash in the consolidated balance sheet that served as collateral for the payment made to REGENXBIO in November 2022.
+As of December 31, 2023 and 2022, the Company recorded the payable due to REGENXBIO in the consolidated balance sheet based on the present value of the remaining payments due to REGENXBIO under the Settlement Agreement using an effective interest rate of 9.6%.
+The present value of the amount due in November 2024 was \$4.6 million and \$4.2 million as of December 31, 2023 and 2022, respectively.

-NOTE 9 - ACCRUED EXPENSES
+NOTE 7 - ACCRUED EXPENSES